Who God Is

 We need Jesus to be real to us.
 We need to be vitally linked with Him in order to experience all that is promised in Isaiah 61.
 When things are going bad in our lives, if we can hear Jesus speak to us, everything will be all right!

-If we are prisoners, if we are poor, broken hearted and beat down, we do not need to wait to go to Heaven for help; we need it NOW!
+If we are prisoners, if we are poor, brokenhearted and beaten down, we do not need to wait to go to Heaven for help; we need it NOW!
 We can have it now in this life, but we need to be in touch with God.
 He needs to be real to us.
 He needs to be more than a religion, more than the doctrine of our denomination, more than the words of Scripture (as important as they are).
-We need to be in touch with the living Jesus in the same way as His disciples were when He was on Earth, and in the same way they were after He left Earth, as in the Book of Acts.
+We need to be in touch with the living Jesus in the same way as His disciples were when He was on Earth, and in the same way as they were after He left Earth, as in the Book of Acts.

 God became real to Jacob in Genesis chapter 28.
 Jacob got a taste of God’s presence and then could not do without it!
-Genesis chapter 28 verses 10-17 tells about Jacob’s experience with God’s presence when he dreamed about the ladder connecting heaven and earth.
+Genesis 28:10-17 tells us about Jacob’s experience with God’s presence when he dreamed about the ladder connecting heaven and earth.
 Jacob arose the next morning early and built an altar there and called it Bethel, the House of God.
 He was completely captured by intimacy with God.
 God was real to him.
 Jacob was like you and me.
 He needed a lot of change.
 His flesh nature was corrupt.
 The only way God could change him, was to lure Jacob to fall in love with Him.
 God revealed Himself to Jacob.
 Jacob fell head over heels in love with God, and followed Him the rest of his life.
 Later, as they walked together, Jacob was finally changed from Jacob to Israel.

 Little by little, Jesus not only set me free from the demons that were influencing me and holding me, but also from the demons that had gained a “home” in me.
 As I would fellowship with Jesus in the Word and prayer, I would cry uncontrollably, and masses of water and mucus would come out of my body.
 Luke 11:24 says that the demons come out of a man and wander in dry places, wanting to gain entry in the “wet” place again.
 The wet place, their original home, is man who is made up mostly of water.
 This deliverance continued weekly over a period of several months, maybe years, I cannot remember.

+After freedom from slavery, God wants us to experience His presence and His Kingdom.
 The Holy Spirit makes the Kingdom of God real to us in this life.
 Hebrews 12.

 Let’s examine what the writer of Hebrews was saying to these people about running the race, getting free from weights and sin, and the Kingdom of God becoming real to us.